peteroupc/html3dutil/doc/tutorial-glmath.md

 #### Projection and view matrices

-The difference between a left-handed and right-handed coordinate system lies in how 3D points are transformed, mainly due to the projection and view matrices.
+The difference between a left-handed and right-handed coordinate system affects how 3D points are transformed, mainly in the projection and view matrices.

 The following methods return **projection matrices** for a right-handed coordinate system.